Deborah Berebichez

 Advice for Students

-Debbie wants students everywhere to know that having a degree in science or math does not guarantee you a career in academia.
-In fact, she likes to point out that careers in academia are limited.
-While many still pursue careers in academia, Debbie is one of the many who have gone on to other careers that use their physics knowledge.
+Debbie wants students everywhere to know that having a degree in science or math does not limit you to research or teaching in academia.
+In fact, she likes to point out those career positions are limited.
+While many physicists still pursue careers in academia, Debbie is one of the many who have gone on to other exciting careers that use their physics knowledge.

 “There are over one thousand physicists and mathematicians on Wall Street,” says Debbie.